Post

 lib2

-After downloading and uploading the file to VirusTotal, the CVEs can be obtained.
+Uploading the RTF file to VirusTotal, the CVEs can be obtained.

 lib3

-Next, @Odin mentioned using rtfdump to extract content from the RTF file.
-Doing so, we can obtain the name of the object containing the malicious payload.
+Next, @Odin mentioned using rtfdump to extract data from the RTF file.
+Doing so, we managed to obtain the name of the malicious payload.

 lib4

-Now we have to find the malware family using threat intelligence tools like abuse.ch (Recommended by @Odin).
+Now we have to find the malware family using threat intelligence platforms like abuse.ch.
 Using URLhaus and the IP address of the C2 server, several results about Formbook can be found.

 lib5

-Additionally, many articles discussed about Formbook with the CVEs we found previously.
+Additionally, many articles discussed about Formbook with the CVEs identified previously.

 lib6